savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

 ###  Practice with a constructor functions & classes

 1. Create a module / file called constructor-band.js
-    * which allows you to create a new band by pasing in a name (string) and an array of band members (strings).
+    * which allows you to create a new band by passing in a name (string) and an array of band members (strings).

     Scroll down for hint and to continue: